-- “An employee disappears for 2 days, upon arrival at the establishment, said he was kidnapped.
-The unusual thing was, that he arrived tanned, and his lies grew more than the nose of Pinocchio”
+- “An employee disappeared for 2 days, and upon arrival at the establishment, said he was kidnapped.
+The unusual thing was, that he showed up tanned, and his lies only grew more than the nose of Pinocchio from there.”

 It's a Jungle Out There

-- "His hamster ate the cables of the fire alarm in his house"
+- "An employee told us his hamster ate the cables of the fire alarm in his house."

-- "He had forgotten to feed his fish"
+- "An employee told us that he had forgotten to feed his fish."

-- "Employee called and said his pet python had attacked and swallowed his girlfriend's cat and was trying to make it regurgitate it, so he wouldn't be in."
+- "An employee called and said his pet python had attacked and swallowed his girlfriend's cat and was trying to make it regurgitate it, so he wouldn't be coming in."

-- "They accidentally put their roommates "shrooms" in their morning omelette and wouldn't be able to function for a couple of days."
+- "An employee told us that they accidentally put their roommate's 'shrooms' in their morning omelette and wouldn't be able to function for a couple of days."

-- "Someone told me they forgot they had a dentist appointment, went to the appointment and were issued so many drugs they forgot they had work."
+- "Someone told me they forgot they had a dentist appointment, went to the appointment and were issued so many drugs that they forgot they had to work."

-- “I had an employee call in sick fifteen minutes before her shift because she had to "pursue an experience."
+- "I had an employee call in sick fifteen minutes before her shift because she had to 'pursue an experience.'
 I told her that wasn't an acceptable excuse and she argued it was a mental health day.
 I said if she could get a doctor's note we'd honor the sick day.
-Lo and behold no doctor's note came in.
-No server anymore, either.”
+Lo and behold, no doctor's note came in."

-- “I have a fever of 98- the average human’s body temperature is 98.6.
-Needless to say, she got a science lesson and a few extra days off."
+- "An employee told us that they had a fever of 98 – the average human’s body temperature is 98.6.
+Needless to say, she got a science lesson that day."

-- "My son put a coin in his ear"
+- "An employee called out because their son put a coin in his ear."

 Blame It On The A-a-a-a-a-alcohol

-- "The best excuse I got was when an employee was perfectly honest and directly told me that they were not up to serving guests that day.
+- "The best excuse I got was not actually an excuse.
+An employee was perfectly honest and directly told me that they were not up to serving guests that day.
 In the short term I was unhappy, but I'd rather deal with covering the shift than deal with bad service for the shift."